jedimatt42/TI-99-usb-keys/README.md

 [Pictures](https://goo.gl/photos/xhLKCTwCPuAeUbP86)

-The keyboard mapping is documented in: keymap.xlsx
+The keyboard mapping is documented in: keymap.xlsx (needs an update)

 ## Issues